• Commercial Driver FAQs in Indiana

 Having a CDL is a serious responsibility, with safety being at the forefront.
 That's why the punishment for a safety violation is so severe.

-The first time you're found guilty of drunk driving, you'll lose your license for one year (or three years if you're driving a hazardous materials vehicle).
+The first time you're found guilty of drunk driving, you'll lose your license for 1 year (or 3 years if you're driving a hazardous materials vehicle).
 If it happens again, you'll lose it for life.

-You'll lose it for at least 120 days if three of these violations occur within a three-year period.
+You'll lose it for at least 120 days if 3 serious offenses occur within a period of 3 years.

-In addition, you'll have your license suspended for one year if you leave the scene of an accident that involved your CMV, or if you use your CMV in the act of a felony.
-The penalty is three years if you're driving a hazardous materials vehicle.
+In addition, you'll have your license suspended for 1 year if you leave the scene of an accident that involved your CMV, or if you use your CMV in the act of a felony.
+The penalty is 3 years if you're driving a hazardous materials vehicle.

 Also, by having a CDL, you give your implied consent for alcohol testing for any of the above infractions.